modyabhi/modyabhi/README.md

 - 👀 I’m interested in ...ReactJS, NextJS, Python, SQL, NoSQL, GraphQL, REST & Ecommerce
 - 🌱 I’m currently learning ...
 ReactJS & NextJS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... email mody.abs@gmail.com

 <!---
 modyabhi/modyabhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.